stnoah1/PORT/README.md

             - panoptic_train.json
         - mobilenetv2_panoptic_256x256_test.pkl
 ```
-Our repository contains the annotations and mobilenetv2 results on panoptic dataset.
+Our repository already contains the annotations and mobilenetv2 results on panoptic dataset.

 ## Training and Testing
 - We set the seed number for Numpy and PyTorch as 0 for reproducibility.